 - Taking the IT out of ITSM

 - Service management (rather than enterprise service management)

 Then, more recently, digital transformation and digital workflow enablement have been added to the list of possible enterprise service management alternatives.

 The aforementioned AXELOS and ITSM.tools survey found that two-thirds of organizations (67.6%) currently have enterprise service management strategies in flight.
-37.5%, i.e. over half of these organizations, were considered to be well advanced with their enterprise service management strategy – this is up from just 7% in 2019.
+37.5%, i.e. over half of these organizations, were considered to be well advanced with their strategy – this is up from just 7% in 2019.

-Importantly, for those organizations that are loath to consider the benefits of enterprise service management, they’re in the minority – with only 11.0% of organizations having no plans for enterprise service management in the future.
+Importantly, for those organizations that are loath to consider the benefits, they’re in the minority – with only 11.0% of organizations having no plans for enterprise service management in the future.

 A little history

 Enterprise service management is well over a decade old, even though the growth in its adoption has been in the last half-decade.
-Originally, ESM was simply the “tactical” use of the corporate ITSM tool by another business function.
+Originally, enterprise service management was simply the “tactical” use of the corporate ITSM tool by another business function.
 This was likely to improve the business function’s operational efficiency and effectiveness and to reduce costs.